isabellachen/SmartHotel360-Registration/Deploy/k8s/docs/tutorial.md

 # SmartHotel 360 on Aks (with windows Containers)

-This tutorial is a starting point for deploy the SmartHotel 360 Registration in an AKS with Windows nodes.
+This tutorial is a starting point for deploying the SmartHotel 360 Registration in an AKS with Windows nodes.

 ![aks on SmartHotel](images/workingonaks.png)

 ## Building the AKS

-First step is configure and enable the AKS Cluster ready for windows, for doing this, you have to follow this steps:
+First step is to configure and enable the AKS Cluster, making it ready for windows.
+To do this, you have to follow these steps:
 ### Install aks-preview CLI extension

 The CLI commands to create and manage multiple node pools are available in the aks-preview CLI extension.
 Install the aks-preview Azure CLI extension using the az extension add command, as shown in the following example: